llastowka-usgs/hazdev-gis/documentation.md

 This service contains basin polygons with "Volume" data for debris flow areas after fires during the year of 2015.

 2015 Post-Fire Debris Flow Volume Segments: http://earthquake.usgs.gov/arcgis/rest/services/ls/pwfdf_2015VolumeSegments/MapServer <br>
-This service contains stream channel segments of "Volume" data for debris flow areas after fires during the year of 2015.<br><br><br>
+This service contains stream channel segments of "Volume" data for debris flow areas after fires during the year of 2015.

+2015 Post-Fire Debris Flows: http://earthquake.usgs.gov/arcgis/rest/services/ls/pwfdf_2015/MapServer <br>
+This service contains post-fire debris flow data for select fires during the year of 2015.
+(Note: Most 2015 fires are contained in the other 2015 post-fire debris flow GIS services because they were created with a previous system architecture.)

+2016 Post-Fire Debris Flows: http://earthquake.usgs.gov/arcgis/rest/services/ls/pwfdf_2016/MapServer <br>
+This service contains post-fire debris flow data for fires during the year of 2016.<br><br><br>

 ### Geomagnetism (*gm* folder)
 There are currently no GIS services for any Geomagnetism projects within the team.
 More information on the USGS Geomagnetism program can be found at: http://geomag.usgs.gov/<br><br><br>